jlomnitz/toolbox-updater/README.md

     curl https://bitbucket.org/jglomnitz/toolbox-update-script/raw/v1.2.0/toolbox_update.py -O
     chmod +x toolbox_update.py

-To update (recommended after install):
+To update the script (recommended after install):

     ./toolbox_update.py --update-script

+This script updates the Design Space V2 C toolbox and Python package.
+It requires git access to these repositories [direct requests for access to these repositories to Jason Lomnitz (jlomn@ucdavis.edu)].

-To update a pre-installed version of the C toolbox and Python package to latest release version:
+To update these packages to the latest release versions:

     sudo ./toolbox_update.py --release

 For the stable development version:

     sudo ./toolbox_update.py --stable

+For more information, refer to the help page:

+    ./toolbox_update -h

 ### Who do I talk to? ###